 In Belgium, there are several mediation services.
 One is federal, the Energy Mediation Service, and the others are regional.
 Their aim?
 To deal with the complaints of consumers in dispute with their supplier or DSO and fail to reach a friendly solution.
 To do so, they study each case and if they feel the application is admissible, they will help the customer to solve the dispute.
 However, these organizations have no legal power.
 Therefore, they cannot force the market actors to follow their recommendations.
 It is therefore up to the complainant to begin legal proceedings.

 In conclusion, the consumer only has leverage with one actor: the supplier.
 This limited room for manoeuvre must not be overlooked!
 Indeed, rates between different suppliers, or even between different rate plans from the same company, may often be substantially different.
-So, do not hesitate to compare energy prices, and if necessary to change supplier every year.
+So, do not hesitate to compare energy prices every year and if necessary to cancel your current energy contract to take out a better one.
 You can perform these comparisons in just minutes and they will provide the most suitable deal for you.

 * You will have noticed that for gas, the transmission charge does not appear on your bills.
 This price is included in the one indicated by your DSO.
 However, since 2015, the Creg demands that suppliers also display the cost of transporting gas directly on your bill.Respond!